How to find the best school for your child in Australia and answers to all your questions if you are moving from the UK

 - Copies of parenting, Family Court, or other legal documents that affect the care and safety of your child.
 Note – Australia’s privacy laws require service providers such as schools to keep this information private.

-Note – the above list is by no means exhaustive so we recommend you check with your state Education Department to get a complete up to date list.
+Note – the above list is by no means exhaustive so we recommend you check with your state Education Department to get an up to date list.

 The Australian Schools Directory – a complete list of all public and private schools in Australia